 AC units that are placed on the roof are secured down with a foam gasket under the unit in between the unit and the roofing material.
 Since the space is so narrow under the ac unit, dirt, pollen, and other debris get in this nook, and they hold moisture.

 This moisture causes a breakdown in the gasket and adhesives.
 The caulking gets dried out, and the moisture causes the breakdown.
 Now in the colder months, the moisture will freeze and expand like an ice cube.
-This expansion causes the gaps to get bigger, allowing even more moisture.
+This expansion causes the gaps to get bigger, allowing even more moisture to get in.

 If you have a leak coming in the wall and it is determined that the leak is due to the edges having become chaffed and failed because of these sharp edges, there is no warranty.
 The installer should have made adjustments for this failure.
 If you are passed the 1-year mark, then the RV manufacturer has no more warranty on the coach and will not even hear of a claim.